ngbsn/ngbsn.github.io/blogs/sample-spring-boot-jms-transaction-ibm-mq.md

 }
 ```

-### Write the JMS Producer and a Service to process the incoming message
+### Write a JMS Producer to publish and a Service to process the incoming message

 #### JMS Producer

 ```java

 @Component
 public class JMSProducer {
     private static final Logger logger